A Story About Young Lads from Arkansas and a Top Show Band from Niagara Falls

-The band got together in May of 1961 and began to rehearse.
-The members were Jim Bohannon on vocals and rhythm guitar, Buddy Dodd on lead guitar, Larry Fite on bass, and Ken Martin on drums.
+Not long after, they assembled a bunch of locals: Buddy Dodd, Larry Fite, and Ken Martin.
 Bohannon took the stage name of "Beau-Hannon" and they began to perform under the name of "Beau-Hannon and the Mint Juleps."
 After practicing for some months, they felt good enough to try their hand at recording.
+United Southern Artist Records, an uprising label from Hot Springs, Arkansas, contacted Bohannon and offered them the possibility of making a record, as the Mint Juleps had made themselves a name in the region.
 They went into Leo Castleberry's recording studio in Hot Springs, Arkansas, and there they cut the instrumental "Brainstorm."
 It was a Larry Fite composition which they had played previously a lot in the clubs around Hot Springs and Benton, where it was received well by the audience.
 Castleberry heard it and decided to put it on record together with another of the band's songs, "'It's All Over" (written by Bohannon).

 We struck out on the road in Sept of that year going to the east coast, having a manager travel with us, his name is Ed Williams.
 He was a great talker and talked clubs into taking us on by showing the record.
 We played in Mass., N. Hampshire and upper state New York whereby we were hired by 'The Black Orchid Club' in Montreal, Canada.They remained with the Orchid for some months and while in Montreal, Bohannon and the Mint Juleps recorded another song called "The Bristol Stomp," which remained unreleased.
 The band intended it to be something like "The Peppermint Twist," a song that started a new dance craze.